otobrglez/SlimDockerImages/README.md

 8. `copy` & extract from host to `image`.
 9. THINK & inspect what you install.
 10. test & measure before you optimise.
+11. Do not build SW in the container.

 ## Example app